The Midwest — Home Sweet Home

 But enough backstory on my college years…

-Despite the level of crime in St. Louis, it actually has some pretty cool neighborhoods and things to do if you know the right places to go.
+Despite how lifeless St. Louis can seem compared to other cities, it actually has some pretty cool neighborhoods and things to do if you know the right places to go.

 Since moving to Seattle, one of my first trips back home was on a little “book tour” where my family and I went around to about 20 different incredible bookstores and sold my fiction novel — and I’ll definitely have to post a separate blog on this because there are some little-known bookstores you just have to visit in St. Louis that I went my entire life not knowing about until coming back.